qanastek/sdialog/docs/sdialog/index.rst

 The SDialog Library
 -------------------

 SDialog is organized around several core abstractions and modules, each designed to provide flexibility, extensibility, and ease of use.
-Below, we introduce the main components of the library and their roles in the synthetic dialogue generation workflow.
+Below, the main components of the library and their roles in the synthetic dialogue generation workflow are introduced.

 1. Dialogue Data Structures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~